 How Zoom integrates with Socio

-- Live Stream Feature — The Live Stream feature allows app users to join a live stream by tapping a feature icon, instantly launching the live stream on a mobile device or computer.
+Live Stream Feature — The Live Stream feature allows app users to join a live stream by tapping a feature icon, instantly launching the live stream in the Zoom app on a mobile device or computer.

-- Live Stream section of a Session — The Live Stream section of a Session is perfect when you have multiple Live Stream sessions happening concurrently.
+Live Stream section of a Session — The Live Stream section of a Session is perfect when you have multiple Live Stream sessions happening concurrently.
 Each session/room can have a separate link.
+Attendees can simply click or tap the Join Live Stream button to launch the meeting.
+The join button becomes available 15 minutes before the session's scheduled start time.

 What is the difference between Meetings, Large Meetings, Webinars, Breakout Rooms, and Cloud Recordings?